 2. Dynamic Search Ads (DSAs)

-As powerful as these ads can be for generating good traffic, these are not good campaigns to jump into from day one of advertising your store.
-A beginner marketer should test text and shopping campaigns first, and wait until they have a steady flow of traffic.
+As powerful as these ads can be for generating good traffic, these text ad campaigns are not ideal to jump into from day one of advertising your eCommerce store.
+A beginner PPC ad marketer should test text ad and shopping campaigns first, and wait until they have a steady flow of traffic.
 Additionally, we don’t recommend these campaign types if you have limited products and content pages as these mean limited keyword potential.

 3. Google Remarketing Ads